a man pushing a blue ball uphill

 Depending on the type of addiction and treatment required, the recovering addict will visit the treatment center 2-7 times per week for 4-8 hours.

-They will receive individualized counseling, attend group sessions, and do the transformative work of starting to structure a new life free of drugs.
+They will receive individualized counseling, attend group sessions, and do the transformative work necessary to structure a new life free of drugs.

 For many drug addicts, outpatient treatment is the best option for convenience and cost.